Don’t break the chain. That’s the mantra I keep repeating whenever I reach for a donut, bread, or french fries. And I am not going to sugarcoat it.

 Gaining excessive weight has taken me ten years to achieve.
 I got into the habit of eating (and drinking) more and moving less.

 It’s easy to see how an overabundance of bread, chips, salsa, french fries, donuts, and alcohol led me to this point.
 It is up to me to take control of my habits.

 Small Habits Add Up Over Time

 Looking at the image above, I look pretty okay by most standards.
-(It also helps that I’m standing next to my beautiful wife.)
+(It also helps that I stand beside my beautiful wife.)
 But according to several medical professionals, my BMI (body mass index) is not within the healthy range for my height.
-And this puts me higher than average risk for acquiring some obesity-related disease.
+And this puts me higher than average risk of acquiring some obesity-related diseases.
 Fun times.

 Don’t Break The Chain